everwitt7/nvim/README.md

 I also should learn how to have neovim configure different files differently - i.e. wrap lines for markdown files, but do not wrap lines for code

 `gd` works with LSP - I can go from one buffer to another buffer to go to where that thing is defined.

+# TODO:

+There are some things I still need to setup in neovim
+- debugger
+- commenting
+- keymaps actually working